When people receive notices identifying them as a class member in a class-action lawsuit, they might not fully understand what that means.

 For example, the Brown v.
 Board of Education decision led to desegregation and an acceleration in the civil rights drive.
 Other case examples include the Takata airbag class-action lawsuit, opioid class-action suits, and numerous others.

-People joining together to file a lawsuit against a company helps provide greater strength to the claims because of the sheer number of class members.
+When hundreds or thousands of plaintiffs join together to file a lawsuit against a company, it helps strengthen the claims because of the sheer number of class members.

 Typically, these cases are filed against large corporations with plenty of resources to defend against claims.

-Individual claimants might not have the resources needed to pursue cases independently because of the unequal power between the individual plaintiffs and the large corporate defendants.
+The cost of litigation can be high.
+Individual claimants might not have the resources needed to pursue a single lawsuit independently because of the unequal power between the individual plaintiffs and the large corporate defendants.

-When groups of people have suffered similar harms because of a large company's actions, they can file a class-action claim as a group and have more opportunity to seek justice.
+Yet, when groups of people have suffered similar harms because of a large company's actions, they can file a class-action claim as a group and have a greater opportunity to seek justice.

 When many individuals have small claims because of a defendant's same actions, litigation for the class's benefit might be more worthwhile.